Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 Latest Advancement in U-Net and DiT Architecture Design

 While the transition from U-Net to DiT architectures represents a major paradigm shift, both architectural families have continued to evolve with innovative refinements.
-In the U-Net domain, two-stage cascaded approaches
+In the U-Net domain, two-stage cascaded approaches [21][22] decompose generation into a low-resolution base model and specialized super-resolution upsamplers, improving fidelity while maintaining training tractability.
+U-ViT [23] bridges U-Net and transformer architectures by replacing CNN residual blocks with Vision Transformer blocks while retaining the characteristic U-shaped structure and skip connections, enabling stronger global context modeling with competitive ImageNet performance.

 Pre-trained Text-to-Image Checkpoints